 Accessible parking at the Kohl Center is limited and is on a first-come, first-served basis.
 Please note that disabled plates and/or hang-tags are required to secure space in lots reserved for accessible commencement parking.

 The drop-off location for the Kohl Center is on Dayton Street directly in front of the building at Gate A. Guest services personnel will have wheelchairs available for transportation from the Dayton Street drop-off location to the Kohl Center seating area.
 Wheelchairs are for transportation purposes only and cannot be used for patron seating during the ceremony.
 Anyone in need of wheelchair services can call Guest Services at (608) 263-5645 on the day of the ceremony.

-Guest Services staff, wearing bright yellow vests, will be available at gates and accessible drop-off points to assist guests within the stadium.
+Guest Services staff will be available at gates and accessible drop-off points to assist guests within the stadium.

-If you or anyone in your party is in need of accessible seating or assistance, we recommend arriving early as the seating will be determined on a first come, first served basis.
+If guests are in need of accessible seating or assistance, we recommend arriving early as the seating will be determined on a first-come, first-served basis.
 Accessible seating is limited to only those guests who require it.
 The seats will be for the person with accessible needs and for one companion.
 No pre-ticketing will occur for accessible seating.

 The 28 public restrooms and six family restrooms are accessible and all contain diaper-changing stations.
-Two of the restrooms are in the Nicholas-Johnson Pavilion.
 The restrooms have touchless faucets and flush valves.
 The family restrooms have floor-mounted urinals.
-There is a breast feeding room located in the women’s bathroom near Section 119.
+There is a breast feeding room located near Section 119.
 To access, please visit the Guest Services office near Section 119.